 *Note: Children turning five by April 2nd are eligible for Transitional Kindergarten for the 23-24 school year.

-Our Parent Information Meetings are on the school site and include a walk through the grades and kindergarten, question and answer session, and an overview of the enrollment process.
+Our Parent Information Meetings (PIM) are on the school site and include a walk through the grades and kindergarten, question and answer session, and an overview of the enrollment process.
 After the meeting, an application form will be made available to you for our pool.
 Please remember that these meetings are for ADULTS ONLY.
 You may RSVP by clicking on the date you would like to attend.
-For enrollment questions contact by calling 916-597-1033 or email the enrollment coordinator.
+For enrollment questions and future PIM dates, contact by calling 916-597-1033 or email the enrollment coordinator.

 by: Golden Valley Charter Schools